• Home

 It is fitting perhaps that such an idiosyncratic figure as Johnson should be born to Gawsworth, as amongst all the great houses of Cheshire there is none to be found with a history more intrinsically entangled with rumour and intrigue than that of Gawsworth Hall.
 With only five families incumbent since the time of Norman settlement, Gawsworth is a bastion of our national timeline that serves as a truly fine example of manorial English heritage.
 The present hall, a Tudor master-build of 1480, complete with tilting ground and Elizabethan pleasure garden, has long inspired the idea that you cannot understand Cheshire without seeing Gawsworth Hall.
 Yet despite all of its attractions and delights, it would seem that Gawsworth Hall has something of a penchant for inspiring uniquely tilted events in the lives of those connected to it.

-First, there's Mary Fitton, maid to Queen Elizabeth I, whose wild manner at court and scandalous affair with the Earl of Pembroke saw her cast from the Queen's inner circle and reportedly provided the inspiration for Shakespeare's seductive ‘Dark Lady' of the Sonnets.
+First, there's Mary Fitton, maid to Queen Elizabeth I, whose wild manner at court and scandalous affair with the Earl of Pembroke saw her cast from the queen's inner circle and reportedly provided the inspiration for Shakespeare's seductive ‘Dark Lady' of the Sonnets.

 Then enter Charles Gerard, a Royalist Lieutenant-General of the King's Horse and veteran of Civil War battles at Edgehill, Bristol, Newbury, Newark & Naseby, who ejected the Fitton's from the hall on his return from exile in 1662 on the strength of a claim that Alexander Fitton's original inheritance was based on a forged document.
 Most fascinating of all though is perhaps the situation that arose upon the death of the 3rd Earl of Macclesfield in 1701.